BenIlies/NoPASARAN/README.md

 ## Installation

-There are two ways to install and use NoPASARAN: by using the source code from GitHub or by installing it as a Python package.
+You can install and use NoPASARAN either by cloning the source code from GitHub or by installing it as a Python package.

 ### Installing from Source Code

 1. Clone the NoPASARAN repository:

-    ```
+    ```bash
     git clone https://github.com/BenIlies/NoPASARAN.git
     ```

 2. Navigate into the NoPASARAN directory:

-    ```
+    ```bash
     cd NoPASARAN
     ```

 3. Install the necessary Python packages:

-    ```
+    ```bash
     pip install -r requirements.txt
     ```

-### Usage

-NoPASARAN can be run in either the Node or Proxy role using the `main.py` script:

-- To run as a Node:

-    ```
-    python main.py NODE --scenario=<path-to-json-scenario-file>
-    ```

-- To run as a Proxy:

-    ```
-    python main.py PROXY
-    ```

-Replace `<path-to-json-scenario-file>` with the path to your actual JSON scenario file.

 ### Installing as a Python Package

-Alternatively, you can install NoPASARAN as a Python package and use the `nopasaran` command.
+Alternatively, you can install NoPASARAN as a Python package using pip:

-1. Install NoPASARAN using pip:

-    ```
+    ```bash
     pip install nopasaran
     ```

-2. To run as a Node:
+## Usage

+NoPASARAN can be executed in either a WORKER or PROXY role.

+### WORKER Role

+In the WORKER role, NoPASARAN performs a test campaign to evaluate network middleboxes.
+This could be either a client machine that tests its connection path to another endpoint or a trusted machine registered in the network.

+To run NoPASARAN in the WORKER role, you need to specify a JSON scenario file that indicates the test campaign the Worker has to run.

+From the source code:

+    ```bash
+    python main.py WORKER --scenario=<path-to-json-scenario-file>
     ```

+As a package:

+    ```bash
-    nopasaran NODE --scenario=<path-to-json-scenario-file>
+    nopasaran WORKER --scenario=<path-to-json-scenario-file>
     ```

+### PROXY Role

+In the PROXY role, NoPASARAN does not perform any tests.
+It acts as a server accessible to remote Workers, enabling them to communicate when they are unreachable from the Internet, such as when blocked by a firewall.

-3. To run as a Proxy:
+To run NoPASARAN in the PROXY role:

+From the source code:

+    ```bash
+    python main.py PROXY
     ```

+As a package:

+    ```bash
     nopasaran PROXY
     ```

+### Additional Options

+You can further customize the behavior of NoPASARAN with the following options:

+- `--debug` : Enable debug logging.
+- `--log=<path-to-log-file>` : Specify the path to the log file (default is "conf.log").
+- `--log-level=<log-level>` : Specify the log level for output.
+Valid choices are "info", "warning", and "error".

 Replace `<path-to-json-scenario-file>` with the path to your actual JSON scenario file.

+For any further assistance, use the `--help` argument with any command for additional information.

-### Docker
+## Docker

-You can also use Docker to download and run the NoPASARAN worker node.
+You can also use Docker to download and run a NoPASARAN node.

-1. Pull the latest worker node image:
+1. Pull the latest node image:

-    ```
+    ```bash
     docker pull benilies/nopasaran:latest
     ```

-2. Run the worker node container:
+2. Run the node container:

-    ```
+    ```bash
     docker run -it benilies/nopasaran:latest
     ```

-The worker node container is now ready for use.
+The node container is now ready for use.

 ## Documentation